priceline/design-system/docs/Layout.md

 - [MDN: Using CSS Flexible Boxes](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes)

 Additionally you should be aware of flexbox's bugs and limitations, especially in regards to IE11 support.
+Generally the Design System layout components should work as expected in IE11, but it's always good to test.

 See the [Flexbugs](https://github.com/philipwalton/flexbugs) project for more information.